illixion/vscode-vibrancy-continued/README.md

 It usually appears on windows when you are using the VSCode System Installer.
 You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).

 ## Thanks ⭐

+[EYHN](https://github.com/EYHN) : for making the original extension that this is a fork of

 [be5invis/vscode-custom-css](https://github.com/be5invis/vscode-custom-css) : The basis of this extension program